 Finding an Apartment

 Finding an apartment in New York City involves a considerable expenditure of time, effort and money.
-The East Village area surrounding the Cooper Union is a very popular neighborhood and thus tends to be expensive.
+The East Village area surrounding the Cooper Union is a popular neighborhood and thus tends to be expensive.
 We strongly advise that students who wish to find apartments in the immediate neighborhood make their arrangements in early summer; by August, students are pouring into the neighborhood to attend Parsons, NYU, and other schools, as well as Cooper Union, and it is difficult to locate anything desirable.
-To find an inexpensive apartment, you must consider apartments in the other four boroughs.

 Using a real estate broker is the most efficient way to locate an apartment, but can be expensive, costing approximately one month's rent.